 Explanation 1: Starbucks was the first mover and the market was slow to emerge.

 Nestle entered China in 1990.
 Starbucks entered in 1999.
 But even as late as 2007 or so, it was not totally clear that Chinese consumers were going to drink coffee.
 I can remember being told over and over “You are waiguo.
 You don’t understand China.
 We like tea, not coffee”.

-It also took a long time for Chinese consumers to rise enough in disposable income to afford Starbucks-type coffee.
+It also took a long time for Chinese consumers to rise enough in disposable income to afford Starbucks-type retail coffee.
 Even today, the prices in China (about 30rmb for a latte) are much more expensive than in the US on a purchasing power basis.

-The explanation is that while the China coffee market looks big and fragmented, it is actually pretty consolidated when you map it out by the best locations in cities.
+This explanation is that while the China coffee market looks big and fragmented, it is actually pretty consolidated when you map it out by the best locations in cities.
 Competing with Starbucks for these best spots is a lot harder than it appears.

-Even if the above are true, I still don’t see why coffee outlets could not be opened by a serious China competitor.
+Even if all the above are true, I still don’t see why coffee outlets could not be opened by a serious China competitor.
 There are over 160 Chinese cities with over 1M people.
 And this will increase to 220 cities by 2025.
 So even today, there is just a lot room for a new entrant, say in Chongqing or some other region.

 Final Explanation: It could still be a fad.